JannesMeyer/chrome-no-pop/README.md

 # NoPop

-NoPop is a Google Chrome browser extension that blocks all popups (except on encrypted sites).
+NoPop is a Google Chrome extension that blocks all popups (except on encrypted sites).
 Some sites seem to get around Chrome's builtin popup blocker and that has always annoyed me, so I built this extension.

 The extension shows you a notification every time a popup has been blocked and it even allows you to disable the popup blocker for five minutes.